JoeLumbley/Animation/README.md

 Private ReadOnly MinimumMaxBufferSize As New Size(1280, 720) Private BackgroundColor As Color = Color.Black
 ```
+- **What It Does**:
   - `Context` manages the buffered graphics, which allows for smoother rendering.
   - `Buffer` holds our drawing operations before rendering them on the screen.
   - `MinimumMaxBufferSize` sets the minimum size for our graphics buffer.
   - `BackgroundColor` defines the color of the background (black).

+- **Why It Matters**: Buffered graphics improve performance by reducing flickering and providing smoother animations.

+---

 ### Rectangle Structure

 ```vb
 Private Structure RectangleDouble
 ```
-- This defines a structure named `RectangleDouble` that represents a rectangle with double-precision coordinates and dimensions.
+- **What It Does**: This defines a structure named `RectangleDouble` that represents a rectangle with double-precision coordinates and dimensions.
+- **Why It Matters**: Structures are useful for grouping related data together.
+In this case, we are grouping properties that define a rectangle.

+---

-#### Rectangle Properties
+### Rectangle Properties

 ```vb
 Public X, Y, Width, Height, Velocity As Double
 Public Brush As Brush
 ```
+- **What It Does**:
   - `X` and `Y` represent the position of the rectangle.
   - `Width` and `Height` define the size of the rectangle.
   - `Velocity` determines how fast the rectangle moves.
   - `Brush` is used to fill the rectangle with color.

+- **Why It Matters**: These properties allow us to manipulate the rectangle's position, size, and appearance easily.

+---

-#### Constructor
+### Constructor

 ```vb
 Public Sub New(x As Double, y As Double, width As Double, height As Double, velocity As Double, brush As Brush)